On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Algebraic Criteria for the -rank

 \subsection{Preliminaries}

-We will make extensive use of the following facts. \\\\ Let $K$ be a quadratic number field of discriminant $D$, $\OO_K$ its maximal order, and $\CL$ the narrow class group of $\OO_K$.
-The \textit{narrow Hilbert class field} $H$ of $K$ is the maximal unramified at finite places abelian extension of $K$.
-Hereafter, we will use the word ``unramified'' to mean ``unramified at finite places,'' and we will discuss infinite places separately when necessary.
-If $K$ is imaginary, then the two complex conjugate embeddings are always unramified in $H$, and so $\CL$ coincides with the ordinary class group of $K$.
-If $K$ is real, then the real embeddings might ramify in~$H$, and so the ordinary class group might be a quotient of $\CL$ by a subgroup of order $2$.
+Let $K$ be a quadratic number field of discriminant $D$, $\OO_K$ its maximal order, and $\CL$ the narrow class group of $\OO_K$.
+The \textit{narrow Hilbert class field} $H$ of $K$ is the maximal abelian extension of $K$ unramified at all finite primes.
+Hereafter, we will use the shorthand ``unramified a.f.p.'' for ``unramified at all finite primes''.
 The Artin map induces a canonical isomorphism of groups

-The above isomorphism allows us to deduce information about the class group $\CL$ by constructing and studying unramified abelian extensions of $K$. \\\\ The $2$-torsion subgroup of the class group $\CL$ is generated by the classes of the ramified primes in $K/\QQ$, i.e.,
+The above isomorphism allows us to deduce information about $\CL$ by constructing and studying abelian unramified a.f.p.\ extensions of $K$.